 To arrange an interview, please contact the NHLBI Communications Office at 301-496-4236 or email@example.com.

-Janet M. de Jesus, M.S., R.D., is a nutritionist in the Division for the Application of Research Discoveries (DARD) at the National Heart, Lung, and Blood Institute (NHLBI), part of the National Institutes of Health (NIH).
+Janet M. de Jesus, M.S., R.D., is a nutritionist in the Center for Translation Research and Implementation Science (CTRIS) at the National Heart, Lung, and Blood Institute (NHLBI), part of the National Institutes of Health (NIH).

 In this role, Ms. de Jesus works in education for the prevention and treatment of cardiovascular disease.
 She also leads the Adult CVD Risk Reduction Guidelines Lifestyle Work Group and is program leader of the NHLBI Integrated Pediatric Guideline for Cardiovascular Health and Risk Reduction Implementation Initiative.